We'll keep you up to date on our courses, scholarships and more.

 Students applying for Federation University’s Master of Teaching (Secondary) may be eligible for a $15,000 stipend to assist with study and paid on-the-job training.
 Applicants are required to hold a bachelor’s degree and be able to train and work in an area of workforce shortage to be eligible.
 Applications for this hybrid (earn while you learn) accelerated pathway are now open.
 For more information about the new program and eligibility criteria visit: https://federation.edu.au/future-students/study-at-federation/which-course/master-of-teaching-secondary-hybrid-program

-Our Master of Teaching (Secondary) program offers a number of pathways to suit your individual circumstances and to ensure you become a great teacher.
+Our Master of Teaching (Secondary) course offers a number of pathways to suit your individual circumstances and to ensure you become a great teacher.

 Students may choose to study on campus at Mt Helen (Ballarat) in an accelerated mode over 1.5 years.
 It is also offered online over 3 years part-time (part-time study is not available to international students).
 We offer flexible pathways to suit peoples’ individual circumstances; this means blended options that include a combination of on campus and online study are also possible.

 Through coursework linked to the Australian Graduate Teaching Standards, regular classroom observations, practitioner inquiries linked to personal goals, regular opportunities to develop core teaching practices, and with the support of professional learning communities, students develop the skills, understandings and dispositions for effective teaching.

 The course will qualify graduates to teach within secondary schools in all sectors.
 Our graduates teach in schools within Victoria as well as in interstate schools and overseas.